aa6dcc/Heat-Equation/README.md

 As mentioned above, the heat equation is a partial differential equation which arises in problems of heat conduction.

-At steady state (a state in which the system doesn't change through time), the heat equation simplifies down to Laplace's equation, a second order partial differential equation:
+At steady state (a state in which the system doesn't change through time), the heat equation simplifies down to Laplace's equation, a second order partial differential equation.
+This means the solution to Laplace's equation can often serve as the long-term behavior of the heat equation.

 <p align="center">
     <img src="https://latex.codecogs.com/svg.latex?\nabla^2u%20=%200" alt="Laplace's Equation">